demisto/content/Integrations/integration-ArcherRSA_CHANGELOG.md

 ## [Unreleased]
+- Fixed the Archer fetch incidents offset bug.
+- Fixed the bug in fetched incidents details.
-Improved errors and added debug logs.
+- Improved errors and added debug logs.

 ## [19.10.2] - 2019-10-29
 Fixed the default field on which the search is performed.